jjodl/cp4i-pot-public/MQ-labs/Lab_6/mq_cp4i_pot_lab6.md

 	![](./images/image10.png)

-	**The storage class on the COC clusters is managed-nfs-storage.
+	**The storage class on the COC clusters is ocs-storagecluster-ceph-rbd you will need to change this in the script.
 If you are an IBMer running on on ROKS then you also need to change SC to ibmc-file-gold-gid.**

 	![](./images/image11.png)